3b00d09/Keqing-Calculator/README.md

 # Keqing-Calculator
-A simple Keqing calculator to help you figure out what set of Artifacts / Weapons will net you the most damage.
+A simple damage calculator for Keqing from Genshin Impact to help you figure out what set of Artifacts / Weapons will net you the most damage.

 If you are familiar with [Genshin Optimizer](frzyc.github.io/genshin-optimizer), this tool is a meant to serve as an alternative to people who can't use the Genshin Optimizer (mostly Mobile and Console players).